rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 # Client side application

 Now let's start building out the front end that will interact with the smart contract.
-It will allow us to create new color tokens, and list out all of the existing tokens on the page.
+It will allow us to create new color tokens, and list out all of the existing tokens in you wallet.

-In the `app\src` folder, we need to customize some files.
+In the `app` folder, we need to customize some files.

 ## index.html

-Open `index.html` file.
+In the `app\public` folder, open `index.html` file.

-At `head` section, and update the `title`:
+At `head` section, update the `title`:

 ```html
 <title>NFT Colors</title>